 According to a 2018 study from Mediapost, 90 percent of organizations surveyed said the key objective of social media marketing was to increase brand awareness.
 But, there are numerous businesses that have not been able to get the desired return from their social media marketing campaigns.
 The key to getting a greater return from any marketing campaign is a strategy.
 You need to have an effective strategy to get the return you’re looking for.
 When creating a strategy for social media, it’s important to first take note of common mistakes and avoid them.

-What are the top 10 mistakes to avoid?
+What are the top 10 social media marketing mistakes to avoid?

 There are plenty of mistakes you can make while launching a social media marketing campaign.
 If we listed out all the minor mistakes often made, we would be here all day.
 Instead, we will only focus on 10 common mistakes that you are more likely to do when you start getting involved in the social media marketing.